-On the surface level it is the pictorial representation of the universe and on a deeper level, it signifies the journey of each soul to result in the ultimate union with the supreme power.
-Hindu and Buddhist religion believe that by entering the mandala and approaching towards it’s center, you absorb the cosmic force to transform the suffering of universe into joy and contentment.
+On the surface level, it is the pictorial representation of the universe and on a deeper level, it signifies the journey of each soul to result in the ultimate union with the supreme power.
+Hindu and Buddhist religions believe that by entering the mandala and approaching its center, you absorb the cosmic force to transform the suffering of the universe into joy and contentment.

 The process of both creating and interpreting the mandala is focused on centering the body and mind, aligned to each other, which is why this is a powerful tool of meditation.

 Use of Mandalas to benefit therapeutically